hirememorey/yesand-music/IMPLEMENTATION_SUMMARY.md

 # Control Plane Implementation Summary

-## 🎉 Complete Chat-Driven MIDI Control System Implemented
+## 🎉 Complete Chat-Driven MIDI Control System with OSC Integration Implemented

-This document summarizes the successful implementation of the chat-driven control plane for the music cursor project.
+This document summarizes the successful implementation of the chat-driven control plane with OSC integration for the music cursor project.

 ## What Was Built